dmbarbour/glas/docs/GlasLangExt.md

 A disadvantage of this approach is lackluster performance.
 This can be ameliorated by developing a BNF-like intermediate language that can be optimized to minimize backtracking and deep recursion.

-## Compile Time Methods
+## Abstract Value Constructor Methods

+Abstract values are hidden from the parser, and have an arbitrary representation decided by the compiler.
+Generally, we'll record the inputs and metadata about origin.

 ### Value Injection

-        !inject(value)

-A parser may inject values into the abstract runtime.
-Support for this may require a special compilation mode for the language package.
-We cannot move the other direction and extract abstract values because that would hinder parsing in the presence of errors for debugging.
+        !inject(any)

+It is feasible to inject values into the abstract runtime.
+Support for injection of first-class functions will require reflection, so language modules and packages must be compiled adequate reflection support.

+We cannot extract values at parse time.
+Abstract values will remain abstract.

+## Parser Combinator Methods

 ### Scope Control

+        !scoped(scope:P1, parser:P2)

+Parser combinator.
+We can use one parser to define the scope of another.
+Both parsers

-The compile-time environment shall provide a method to limit scope of one parse action relative to another, e.g. `!scoped(scope:P1, parser:P2)` extracts a range of input based on `P1` then runs `P2` within that scope, and returns the result from each parse.
+ parse action relative to another, e.g. `!scoped(scope:P1, parser:P2)` extracts a range of input based on `P1` then runs `P2` within that scope, and returns the result from each parse.

 The main motive for this is error isolation, especially with DSLs or distrusted parser functions.